skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 ## Task 1 <small>Create the webadmins role</small>

-First you will create an IAM role for the webadmins (Initially this role will trust your own AWS account but in the **Verify** phase you will configure it to trust the other team's account):
+First you will create an IAM role for the webadmins (initially this role will trust your own AWS account but when you switch accounts with an another team in the **Verify** phase you will configure it to trust the other team's account):

 * For many of the steps below you will need your account ID.
 To get that type in `aws sts get-caller-identity'.
 The account ID will be the first number listed after **Account**.
-You can do this from a second terminal window in Cloud9 so you can refer back to it later when needed.
+(If you are using Cloud9, you can do this from a second terminal window so you can refer back to it later when needed.)
-* Use the following JSON to create a file named **`trustpolicy1.json`** for the trust policy (you can use Nano or your preferred text editor):
+* Use the following JSON to create a file named **`trustpolicy1.json`** for the trust policy (usingyour preferred text editor):
 ```json
 {
   "Version": "2012-10-17",